karlaxnieves/support-git-delete-yespo/docs/Omnichannel/in-app/creating-in-app-message.md

 ### Stroke

-Activate *Stroke* to set formatting for the outer contour of the *Container\_and \_Columns* components.
+Activate **Stroke** to set formatting for the outer contour of the **Container** and **Columns** components.
 You can set the same stroke format for all sides at once or for each individually by choosing:

-* *Stroke Type*: solid, dashed, dotted.
+* Stroke Type: solid, dashed, dotted.
-* *Thickness*: Acceptable values are from 0 to 100.
+* Thickness: Acceptable values are from 0 to 100.
-* *Color*: Choose it from the palette or specify manually.
+* Color: Choose it from the palette or specify manually.

 <Image align="center" width="600px" src="https://files.readme.io/d609fd4f43935cdded92b44eb60cad0bad86f722ef1fcbd50c76115776a055b8-stroke_en.png" />